databendlabs/openraft/openraft/src/docs/feature_flags/feature-flags.md

 - `singlethreaded`: removes `Send` bounds from `AppData`, `AppDataResponse`, `RaftEntry`, and `SnapshotData` to force the asynchronous runtime to spawn any tasks in the current thread.
-  This is for any single-threaded application that never allow a raft instance to be shared among multiple threads.
+  This is for any single-threaded application that never allows a raft instance to be shared among multiple threads.
   In order to use the feature, `AsyncRuntime::spawn` should invoke `tokio::task::spawn_local` or equivalents.